 It is clear that Gross Domestic Product (GDP), a key economic indicator, does not incorporate nature’s value and support for our well-being.
 It was not designed to do that.
 Luckily, dedicated organizations -- from academia to government, NGOs and the private sector -- have been developing approaches to estimate and account for the immense contributions of nature to our prosperity and the importance of protecting it.

 In an important step last month, the UN Statistical Commission – the UN’s highest decision-making body for international statistical standards – adopted a new economic and environmental statistical framework to transform how the world of official statistics views and values nature.
-The new framework, the System of Environmental-Economic Accounting – Ecosystem Accounting
+The new framework, the System of Environmental-Economic Accounting – Ecosystem Accounting, will ensure that natural capital, such as oceans, forests, wetlands, and other ecosystems, are recognized in economic reporting.

 The new framework is a historic step towards transforming how we view and value sustainable oceans.
 A game changer that can have a lasting and global impact on our planet, people and prosperity.